modxcms/evolution/assets/snippets/AjaxSearch/ajaxSearch_readme.txt

 The live Search functionality is from Thomas (shadock) Many fixes/additions were contributed by mikkelwe/identity/Perrine

-Note: For this code to work you must include a call to the prototype and the scriptaculous js libraries in your template.
+Note: For this code to work you must include a call to the Mootools js library in your template.
 This is done automatically with the addJscript parameter unless you set it to 0.